d4nshields/rust-websocket-demo/README.md

 # rust-websocket-demo
-Starting with a simple demo code, evolve it into a useful thing
+Evolve a demo of Rust WebSocket handling into a useful thing